mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ```

 There are three fields in the example: *name*, *gender* and *age*.
 Low-cardinality data can interned. *Name* is obviuosly
-quite unique (there was and never will another "Dudley Pound"), so interning name would be a memory wasted -
+opiste of low-cardinality.
+It is quite unique (there was and never will another "Dudley Pound"), so interning name would
-or even cause leaks.
-However _gender_ - that is "male"/"female" or "m"/"f", - oscilates between few values for all users.
+be a memory wasted - or even cause leaks.
+However _gender_ - that is "male"/"female" or "m"/"f".
+This field oscilates between
+few possible values across all users.
 Thus, gender can be safley interned to reduce memory usage.
+Final field - *age* - can't
-Finaly, *age* can't be interned because Integer lacks this functionality[^1].
+be interned because Integer lacks this functionality[^1].

-The reasonable change to the program would thus be:
+Thus the reasonable change to the program would thus be:

 ```java
     String gender = rs.getString("gender").intern();
 ```

 In the 1990s, interning strings was common, and every developer knew of it.
 Back then memory was a scarce
 resource.
 In the 2020s few use it.
-But the method remains.
+But Java being Java the method remains.

 ## Why Bother Then?

-Good ideas rarely go out of fashion.
-New technologies often repeate the same old limitations
+If interning is old school why bother with it?
+Well good ideas rarely go out of fashion.
+New technologies often repeate the same old limitations but on a different scale.
+Yes we have
-but on a different scale.
-We have more memory now, but we also have more data.
-Thus old memory
-tricks should still be usefull.
+more memory now, but we also have more data.
+Thus old memory tricks should still be usefull.
+Efficency is a mover here.

 One of the common failures of modern software is running code under heavy allocation pressure.
 This typically looks like a loop which allocates copius amounts of memory during each iteration,
 only to discard it in the next.
 In such programs, memory usage jumps up and down, up and down like
 on a trampoline.
-These heavy allocation-deallocation cyles (allocations stalls) sometimes behave
+These heavy allocation-deallocation cyles (gc pauses and allocations stalls)
-like real trampolines and throw things in [unwanted directions](https://youtu.be/L68zxvl2LPY?t=1850).[^2]
+sometimes behave like real trampolines and throw things in [unwanted directions](https://youtu.be/L68zxvl2LPY?t=1850).[^2]

-For a software with this behaviour dominant performance issues are:
+When software expresses this behaviour dominant performance issues usually are:
-  - Unmarshalling binary data into Java objects
+  - Unmarshalling binary data into Java objects (it takes time and memory, and allocation stalls)
-  - Garbage collecting all those objects
+  - Garbage collecting all those objects (it takes time, cpus usage and interuptions)

 And these are two sides of the same coin.
+Remove allocation than gc improves.
+Gc improves, more cpu
+to allocate faster.
 Optimize one, and the other improves.
+In applications like this everything
-Everything else almost doesn't matter.
-A 100,000-line system lives or dies
-on 1,000 lines of code.
+else almost doesn't matter.
+A 100,000-line system lives or dies on 1,000 lines of code.
 This is a classic performance distribution of source.

 Here the path to performance Nirvana is simplicity:
   - Don't unmarshall **unneeded** data
   - Reuse **low-cardinality** data

 The first one is common sense.
 And second one is a cache.
-Cache of values.
+The cache of values.
 Intern cache of values.
 Think of it as:

 ```java